seattle to victoria ferry in victoria harbour

 On clear days, you’ll be treated to breathtaking views of the Olympic Mountains and the Cascade Range, as well as the rugged coastline of Vancouver Island.

-Keep your eyes peeled for wildlife sightings including bald eagles, seals, and even orca whales.
+Keep your eyes peeled for wildlife sightings, including bald eagles, seals, and orca whales.

 So grab your camera and hop aboard for a journey that will show you why Seattle and Victoria are two of the most beautiful cities in North America.

-The Seattle to Victoria ferry is more than just a transportation option – it’s an experience in itself.
+The Victoria Ferry is more than just a transportation option – it’s an experience in itself.

 You’ll also have the option to upgrade to more comfortable leather chairs and family-style table seating with Vista Class tickets.

-For just $15.00 per person (bookable on the Seattle to Victoria ferry Viator page) you’ll receive the utmost in comfort on the vessel’s upper deck.
+For just $15.00 per person (bookable on the Seattle to Victoria ferry Viator page, you’ll receive the utmost comfort on the vessel’s upper deck.

-Naturally, here you get superior views of the area’s ocean and mountain vistas.
+Naturally, you get superior views of the area’s ocean and mountain vistas from above.

 Below you can find the cost of one-way economy class transportation between Seattle and Victoria aboard the Victoria Clipper.
 Port fees and fuel surcharge are included.

 As you can see, the rates vary slightly according to season.
-It is also recommended to book your tickets online in advance to secure the lowest rates.
+Booking your tickets online in advance is also recommended to secure the lowest rates.

 DatesAdults (11+)Children (2-11)